busera/mads__communicating_data_science_results/README.md

 ### Chicken Kitchen Branding

-The project also considered Chicken Kitchen's branding, notably their pink logo.
+The case study also considered Chicken Kitchen's branding, notably their pink logo.
 The specific colors used were:

 #### Logo
 ![CK Logo](docs/CK_logo.png)